tainacan/tainacan/team/WORKITEMS/W-582/evidence.md

 For the focus-color check, the browser first recorded TinyMCE’s default focused pseudo-border as `rgb(0, 108, 231)`.
 After the focused TinyMCE selector was built and deployed, the editor had the `.tox-edit-focus` class and its `::before` border computed as `rgb(29, 57, 104)`, exactly matching the page’s resolved `--tainacan-secondary`.
 Screenshot: `.local-dev/w582-wysiwyg-focus.png`.
 The new-collection route deliberately overrides the secondary custom property to its repository-level accent; the check compares the resolved custom property, so it remains correct in other Tainacan color contexts.

-`npm run build` compiles the Vue bundle but does not update the separately deployed local WordPress plugin directory.
-The browser still served the prior bundle until `sudo ./build.sh` performed its project-provided deployment sync; that command then completed successfully.
+`npm run build` emits the Vue bundle under the checkout’s `src/assets/js` directory, which is directly bind-mounted into the local WordPress container.
+The earlier stale browser result was not caused by a separate deployment directory.

+For the standard focus-outline check, `npm run build` compiled successfully and the local WordPress container was restarted after its read-only bind mount retained a stale directory view.
+The mounted and HTTP-served Webpack runtime then referenced the current WYSIWYG chunk.
+In cache-disabled Chromium, the focused `.tox.tox-edit-focus` container computed a secondary border of `rgb(29, 57, 104)`, a 2px solid outline with -1px offset, and an outline color of `color(srgb 0.468235 0.534118 0.644706)`, matching the same `color-mix(...)` expression.
+Screenshot: `.local-dev/w582-wysiwyg-focus-outline.png`.

 The local site was initially unavailable because its mounted `src` plugin lacked `src/vendor/autoload.php` and was inactive.
 Running `composer install` in this checkout restored the ignored dependency directory; activating the local `src` plugin restored the admin UI before this browser check.